Command-line interface#

 Delete the app demo data cache directory.

-hpcflow manage clear-demo-data-cache [OPTIONS]
+hpcflow manage clear-data-cache [OPTIONS]

 clear-known-subs#